vaaroncarrasco/learn-piano/README.md

-# Learn Piano Chords
+# Learn Piano
 ### Made by @_aaroncarrasco

+How to use it:
+1. Select a Key
+2. Play a chord
+3. Watch the notes turning red
+4. Enjoy

 This is the MVP of my little JS project.
-I'll be improving the styles of it I promise lol.
+I'll be improving the styles I promise lol

-I'm planning to add a CSS Art of a Piano and some logic with it, like turning some tiles red depending on which chord is being played, you know?

-So stay tuned :]
+Thanks :]